linda-seiter/cmsc-115/week2_lab/README.md

 Double click on `DebugIt.java` in the Package Explorer to open the file in the editor, then run the program to view the output.

-- Line 12 should increment `planesOnRunway` by 5.
+- Line 12 should increase `planesOnRunway` by 5.
-- Line 14 should decrement `planesOnRunway` by 3.
+- Line 14 should decrease `planesOnRunway` by 3.

 ```java